glassesneo/saohime/src/saohime/plugins/event/API.md

 ### fields
 #### `keyState: ptr array[0..SdlNumScancodes.int, uint8]`
 An array each element of which represents the state of a certain key.
 The indexes are each key's scancode.
-An element with a value of 1 means that the key is pressed and a value of 0 means that it is not.
+An element with a value of 1 means that the key is pressed and a value of 0 means that it is not.<br><br>

 #### `downKeySet: PackedSet[int]`
-A set that contains scancodes of the keys currently pressed.
+A set that contains scancodes of the keys currently pressed.<br><br>

 #### `releasedKeySet: PackedSet[int]`
-A set that contains scancodes of the keys released in the current frame.
+A set that contains scancodes of the keys released in the current frame.<br><br>

 #### `heldFrameList: seq[Natural]`
 A sequence each element of which represents how many frames the key is pressed.<br><br>